Kentucky Books: Best Novels Set in the Bluegrass State

 Read Around the USA – Books Set in Other States

-We hope you enjoyed this book list of books about Kentucky and found some great titles to add to your TBR.
+We hope you enjoyed this list of books about Kentucky and found some great titles to add to your TBR.
 If you’re participating in our Read Around the USA Challenge, be sure to check out our alphabetical index of books set in each state.

 Sign Up for the Read Around the USA Challenge